ecxai/ecxai/workshop.md

 # Workshop on Evolutionary Computing and Explainable AI
 ## Description

-Full details of the ECXAI workshop and schedule will be made avaialable here at a future date.
+Full details of the ECXAI workshop and schedule will be made available here at a future date.

 ## Call for papers